LozhkinIurii/slotmachine/README.md

 **To start the game run the *main.py* file in IDE or in command line type *python3 main.py* (for older versions  *python*), or *./main.py***

 PS.
-Money is not real in this game.
+Money is not real in this game, gambling is evil.